aws/aws-cdk/packages/aws-cdk-lib/aws-autoscaling/README.md

 can make sure that Amazon EC2 Auto Scaling first launches a new instance and then waits for it to be fully ready before terminating the unhealthy instance.

 An instance maintenance policy also helps you minimize any potential disruptions in cases where multiple instances are replaced at the same time.
-You set the `minHealthyPercentage` and the `maxHealthyPercentage` for the policy, and your Auto Scaling group can only increase and decrease capacity within that minimum-maximum range when replacing instances.
+You set the `maintenancePolicyMinHealthPercentage` and the `maintenancePolicyMaxHealthPercentage` for the policy, and your Auto Scaling group can only increase and decrease capacity within that minimum-maximum range when replacing instances.
 A larger range increases the number of instances that can be replaced at the same time.